Christophe-Gervais/gass_ZeerGoeieVraag/strategy.md

     2. Deformation/wrong model
     3. Dirt

 2. Which class the image belongs to.
-This can be a class for good and a class for bad, or more detailed classes.
+This can be a class for good and a class for bad, or more detailed classes like good, bad because dirty, bad because dented or bad because wrong model.
 (Classification model)